-If any block in this checklist is checked “NO”, these items be a performance deficiency against the expected quality standards for a licensed operator requalification operating test required by 10 CFR 55.59(a)(2), and as a possible finding.
+If any block in this checklist is checked “NO”, these items may be a performance deficiency against the expected quality standards for a licensed operator requalification operating test required by 10 CFR 55.59(a)(2), and as a possible finding.
+Review the quality of the test against the facility licensee’s approved training program.

 Requalification Job Performance Measure Review Worksheet